nullhardware/nullhardware-website/_inprogress/fixed-point-sine-and-cosine-for-embedded-systems.md

 *Note*: All but the innermost multiplication by {% katex %}y{% endkatex %} has been preceded by a multiplication by {% katex %}2^{-n}{% endkatex %}.
 Since the largest value of {% katex %}y{% endkatex %} is {% katex %}2^n{% endkatex %}, we know {% katex %}y 2^{-n} x \le x{% endkatex %} (where {% katex %}x{% endkatex %} is any number).

-We can now try and maximize each multiplication, working from the inner-most multiplication outward, such that each product (assuming {% katex %}y{% endkatex %} is {% katex %}2^n = 2^{13}{% endkatex %}) is exactly 32 bits.
+We can now try and maximize each multiplication, working from the inner-most multiplication outward, such that each product is exactly 32 bits.
 We also scale the fixed-point result to be as large as possible while introducing error only in the least significant bit.
 The end result is:

 {% katex display %}
 \begin{aligned}
   a &= 12 \\
+  n &= 13 \\
   p &= 32 \\
   q &= 31 \\
   r &= 3 \\